RaySingerNZ/react-introduction-wiki/Home.md

-This wiki and repository has been craeted as an introduction to the main features of [React](https://facebook.github.io/react/) and [React Router](https://github.com/reactjs/react-router).
+This wiki and repository has been created as an introduction to the main features of [React](https://facebook.github.io/react/) and [React Router](https://github.com/reactjs/react-router).
 It was created using the [Create React App](https://github.com/facebookincubator/create-react-app)

 If you have not already and wish to code along follow the [instructions found in the readme](https://github.com/justsayno/react-introduction).

 You can follow along the code changes in each step on your local machine by cloning the repository and checkout out the branch that corresponds to the step in the tutorial.
-For example to go to the begining run the follwoing in a command window:
+For example to go to the begining run the following in a command window:

 ``` shell
 git checkout step-0